 At the public policy level the choice between administrative and ‘economic’ methods of allocating scarcity is familiar from the textbooks.
-For example, environmental economics distinguishes between command & control policy instruments, e.g. maximum emissions allowable from a given source of a pollutant, and ‘economic’ instruments such as emissions taxes and emissions cap-and-trade systems.
-The EU Emissions Trading Scheme for greenhouse gases is the most widely known of the latter systems.
+For example, environmental economics distinguishes between (a) command & control policy instruments, e.g. maximum emissions allowable from a given source of a pollutant, and (b) ‘economic’ instruments such as emissions taxes and emissions cap-and-trade systems.
+The pioneering EU Emissions Trading Scheme (EU ETS) for greenhouse gases is the most widely known of the latter systems.

 Prima facie, there is no immediately obvious reason why similar economic thinking should not be applied to issues of immigration and residency.
 A tax on immigration has been suggested by Prof Gary Becker of the University of Chicago and the UK government is edging towards that sort of thinking with its new Immigration Skills Charge.
 A major difficulty with tax approaches, however, is that they necessarily give rise to discriminatory treatment of workers in the labour market.
-Some workers (new immigrants) are, in effect, taxed, others who have more or less identical skills and qualities are not.
-A tax on a migration flow is also problematic in that one immigrant might pay the tax and be resident in the territory for only a year, while another paying the same tax might be resident for ten or twenty years.
+Some workers (immigrants) are, in effect, taxed, whilst others who have more or less identical skills and qualities are not.
+A tax on a migration flow is also problematic in that one new resident might pay the tax and stay in the territory to work for only a year, while another paying the same tax might be resident for ten or twenty years.